jeertmans/manim-slides/docs/source/reference/sharing.md

 ### Sharing ONE HTML file

-A future feature, that will be available once [#122](https://github.com/jeertmans/manim-slides/issues/122) is solved, will be to include all animations as data URI encoded, within the HTML file itself.
+If you set the `data_uri` option to `true` (with `-cdata_uri=true`), all animations will be data URI encoded, making the HTML a self-contained presentation file that can be shared on its own.

 ### Over the internet